LevonVonZichler/My-projects-web-scrape/README.md

 # Web Scraping Portfolio

-A collection of web scraping projects built with Python, Playwright, and Stealth mode.
+A collection of web scraping projects built with Python, Playwright, Stealth mode, and asynchronous API requests.

 ## 🚀 Projects